insidewhy/cc.loader/README.md

     cc.libpath = 'lib'; // URL to the folder containing all your modules.
                         // lib is the default.

-    // assumes your root module is at "lib/root/master.js".
+    // assumes your module is at "lib/root/master.js".
 This will in turn load
     // all dependency modules and you will be able to debug them with their full
     // file paths.
     cc.require("root.master");